 There are countless errors that may cause your Moodle site to crash, resulting in the loss of courses, student data, and history.
 Ensuring that a proper backup and disaster recovery system is in place will be the difference between business failure and business continuity.
 It is important that Moodle courses are backed up in addition to your Moodle data, moodle directories and moodle site configuration.
 Backups should be performed hourly and stored in multiple geographic locations in the case of a natural disaster.
 With Managed Moodle Cloud Hosting, this is all taken care of for you, where in backups and disaster recovery are performed and monitored to international standards.

 9. Checking Server Security and Performance

 There are many factors to consider to ensure your Moodle site runs with optimal performance and to regulatory security standards.
-A poorly performing Moodle site results in slow loading pages, lagging video, system crashes, and security/vulnerability threats.
-In order to accurately check server security and performance you will want to gather benchmark data from performance monitoring sites.
+A poorly performing Moodle site results in slow-loading pages, lagging video, system crashes, and security/vulnerability threats.
+In order to accurately check server security and performance, you will want to gather benchmark data from performance monitoring sites.
 Once you have a performance benchmark, you can accurately measure how well your Moodle site is running.
-Examples of performance metrics you will want to compare are: scalability, server clusters, hardware configuration, operating system speed, web server performance, PHP performance and database performance.
+Examples of performance metrics you will want to compare are scalability, server clusters, hardware configuration, operating system speed, web server performance, PHP performance and database performance.

-When outsourcing your Moodle Implementation and Cloud Hosting, all of this is taken care of for you, at a fraction of the cost (and time) that would be required to do in-house.
+When outsourcing your Moodle Implementation and Cloud Hosting, all of this is taken care of for you at a fraction of the cost (and time) that would be required to do it in-house.
 In addition, you benefit from the expertise and knowledge of people who have been working with Moodle since its conception in 2002.